imgproxy/imgproxy.rb/README.md

 IMGPROXY_BASE_URL="http://your-host.test" imgproxy
 ```

-If you configured both your imgproxy server and ActiveStorage for working with Amazon S3, you may want to use short and beautiful `s3://...` source URLs:
+If you configured both your imgproxy server and Shrine for working with Amazon S3, you may want to use short and beautiful `s3://...` source URLs:

 ```ruby
 Imgproxy.extend_shrine(use_s3: true)